This is the multi-page printable view of this section. Click here to print.

 • Managed Security Group is automatically managed in Kubernetes Engine.

-4. Click the Edit icon of Security Group on the Cluster Details page.
-The Edit Security Group popup window opens.
+4. On the Cluster Details page, click the Edit icon of the Security Group.
+4. Security Group Edit The popup window opens.

 5. After selecting or deselecting the Security Group to modify, click the Confirm button.

-Cancel Cluster
+Terminate Cluster

 Caution

-5. Service termination After reviewing the content in the popup window, click the Confirm button.
+5. Service Termination After reviewing the content in the popup window, click the Confirm button.

-1 - Node Management
+1 - Managing Nodes

 After creating a Kubernetes Engine cluster, add a node pool and modify or delete it as needed.